hackclub/markcop/lib/README.md

 ### Adding a New Word to the Dictionary

 Run the following command in this directory, replacing `ORPHEUS` with the actual word you want to add.
-Quick note: you must run these commands on Linux.
+Quick note: you must run these commands in Docker on Linux.
 The output will be different on OS X.

 ```sh
 $ echo "ORPHEUS" >> dictionary